Choose a visa

 Your course length, type and place of study affect which visa to apply for.

 A Student visa is usually for a longer course.
 You must be sponsored by a licensed college or university and have a confirmed place.
-You may be able to do some work on this visa.
+On this visa, you may be able to do some work.

 A Child Student visa is for 4 to 17 year olds who want to study at an independent school.
-If you’re 16 or over, you can do some work on this visa.
+If you’re 16 or over, this visa lets you do some work.

 If you want to work in the UK

 You can work in the UK on a short or long-term basis with a work visa.
 There are many types of work visa.